ppy/osu-wiki/news/2023/2023-08-21-contribute-to-osu-s-front-page.md

 If you are keen on sharing your writing with the community, the process is incredibly simple!

 The `#osu-news` channel of the [osu!
 Discord server](https://discord.com/invite/ppy) is the place to reach out about anything news-related.
 If you just have an itch to write but don't have something specific in mind, there is a pinned list in `#osu-news` with news topics that you can freely pick up.
-Just make sure to give a heads up so people know what's already being worked on.
+Just make sure to give a heads-up, so people know what's already being worked on.

 The only prerequisite is that you should be comfortable with constructive criticism and editorial feedback (and be fairly confident in writing)!
 While review takes place on GitHub, having an account is not required.
 Take a look at the [news styling criteria](/wiki/News_styling_criteria) to get started.